karki011/frontend-engineer-test/README.md

 ## Using Typescript
-We have provided you with a Typescript project because that is what we use a CloudZero.
+We have provided you with a Typescript project because that is what we use at CloudZero.
 But please know **we are not evaluating your knowledge of Typescript**, and writing typed Javascript is completely optional.
 - You should be able to write plain Javascript inside `.ts` files, without needing to specify types.
 - If you are creating React components, be sure to use the `.tsx` extension on files that contain JSX code
 - We have provided some useful typings around the API data in `types.ts` -- this should be helpful in providing some autocompletion for data objects
 - If you do prefer to work with Typescript, you may consider re-enabling the `strict` compiler flag in `tsconfig.json`

 # Getting Started with Create React App